Adding a shed to your property is a great way to upgrade its aesthetics and even bump up your home value a little.

 Can You Build a Shed Without Planning Permission?

-Depending on the size of your shed, it can be considered an outbuilding, and as such, you'll not need planning permission.
+Depending on the size of your shed, it can be considered an outbuilding on your private property.
+As such, you do not need planning permission.
 However, there are still some laws to adhere to.

 How Tall Can a Shed be Without a Permit in Connecticut?

 The maximum height of a general residential shed is under 10 feet.
 You'll need a building permit if your shed is between 10 and 15 feet in height.
 Your shed must never exceed 15 feet in height.

 In addition, you'll need to follow the rear yard setbacks for where your shed is situated.
 The setbacks must be 50 feet to the rear property line, 60 feet away from the street, and 25 feet to each side property line.